|Ryan Popowich||AAA Program Director|| firstname.lastname@example.org |

-The Cougars AAA Representative (Rep) Baseball program is the most competitive program offered by CMBA, and therefore has the highest level of commitment required from players.
-These teams will be entered in the Baseball Alberta AAA Performance league to play teams that come from across the province.
-CMBA in alignment with Baseball Alberta's objective for the Provincial AAA League, is to provide a highly competitive yet developmental level of play for players/teams at the 13U, 15U and 18U age categories in a province-wide format.
-AAA Rep teams are designed for players with more advanced baseball abilities and a desire to compete at a higher level, among peers and competing teams that will challenge their abilities.
+The Cougars AAA Baseball Program is a highly competitive program, and therefore has a high level of commitment required from its players.
+Cougars AAA teams will be entered in the Baseball Alberta AAA Performance league to play teams that come from across the province.
+The Cougars AAA Baseball Program in alignment with Baseball Alberta's objective for the Provincial AAA League, is to provide a highly competitive yet developmental level of play for players/teams at the 15U and 18U age categories in a province-wide format.
+This program is designed for players with more advanced baseball abilities and a desire to compete at a higher level, among peers and competing teams that will challenge their abilities.

-Playing AAA Rep baseball requires that certain commitments be made.
-These major commitments are time, travel, and financial (which can be reduced via fundraising efforts by individual teams).
-With approx. 11 - 16 players per team, all players are expected to attend all practices, games, and team functions as reasonably practicable.
-If families are taking extended vacations or have high commitment levels in other sports or activities this should be discussed prior to evaluations with the Rep Division Director and/or Coach.
+Playing AAA baseball requires that certain commitments be made.
+These major commitments are time, travel, and financial.
+With approximately 11 - 16 players per team, all players are expected to attend all practices, games, and team functions as reasonably practicable.
+If families are taking extended vacations or have high commitment levels in other sports or activities this should be discussed prior to evaluations with the Program Director and/or Coach.
 We do not want to take away a roster spot from a full-time player for a player that can only play part of the time.
-Failure to fulfill commitments by any player or parent will result in a review of that players privilege to play in the AAA Baseball program.
+Failure to fulfill commitments by any player or parent will result in a review of that player's privilege to play in the Cougars AAA Baseball program.

-Once teams are selected, they will be assigned team Jerseys for which a post dated cheque will be required as a deposit and will be forwarded to the CMBA Equipment Director to hold until the return and inspection of the jersey at the end of the season.
+Once teams are selected, they will be assigned Team Jerseys for which a postdated cheque of $100 will be required as a deposit and will be forwarded to the Cougars AAA Baseball Program Treasurer to hold until the return and inspection of the jersey at the end of the season.

-Outside of the required standard baseball equipment (bat, glove, helmet & personal protection), Selected Individual Players will also be responsible for the following:
+Outside of the required standard baseball equipment (bat, glove, helmet & personal protection), players will also be responsible for the following:

-In February/March, players who have registered for the Rep Baseball program and are willing to make the commitment necessary, will be required to attend the evaluation sessions for their registered division.
-If a player is not registered prior to tryouts, they will not be allowed to attend the evaluation process.
-The evaluations (tryouts) are conducted under the direction of the CMBA Board and independent evaluators.
-Evaluations will be based on the players age category, skill, development potential, perceived dedication, sportsmanship and coachability.
-This enables the player to be placed at the skill level that is appropriate for them.
+In Jan./Feb. registered players for the Cougars AAA Baseball Program will be required to attend 2 of 3 evaluation sessions for their registered division.
+The evaluations (tryouts) are conducted under the direction of the CMBA AAA Director, the team coach and independent evaluators.
+Evaluations will be based on the players skill level, development potential, perceived dedication, character and coachability.

-All CMBA coaches are required to meet requirements in alignment with Baseball Alberta.
+All AAA Program coaches are required to meet requirements in alignment with Baseball Alberta.
 Coaching certification courses will be made available in March/April/May prior to the start of the season.
-For more information regarding coaching certification you can find it at:
+For more information regarding coaching certification, you can find it at:

 Code of Conducts